Destination weddings are dreamy.

 Planning a wedding can be a whirlwind, and when you’ve got loved ones saying they can’t come because it’s too expensive, it’s easy to feel guilty.

-But here’s the thing—you’re allowed to have the wedding you’ve always dreamed of.
+But —you’re allowed to have the wedding you’ve always dreamed of.

 Don’t feel bad for choosing a destination that excites you.